luojun6/ai_notes/math/calculus.md

 ### 1.3 The Rectangles Approximation

 In fact, a nice way to think about the rectangles approximating each ring's area is to fit them all upright side by side along this axis.
-Each one has a thickness %dr$, which is why they fit so snugly right there together, and the height of any one of these rectangles sitting above some specific value of $r$, like 0.6, is exactly $2\pi$ times that value $r$.
+Each one has a thickness $dr$, which is why they fit so snugly right there together, and the height of any one of these rectangles sitting above some specific value of $r$, like 0.6, is exactly $2\pi$ times that value $r$.

 ![calculus_6.png](./images/calculus_6.png)